Disney World Restaurant Discounts & Coupons

 Cheapest (and Healthiest) Food Items in the Parks – Fresh Fruit & Veggies!

 Each park has at least one fruit stand.
-Apples, pears, bananas, and oranges are usually around $1.75, which is very inexpensive compared with other snacks at the parks.
-Some stands also sell large pickles for $1.59.
-At the larger stands you may find watermelon or cantaloupe slices, grapes, strawberries, cut-up pineapple, yogurt, fruit salad, corn on the cob or even baked potatoes at varying prices, with nothing over about $5.
+Apples, pears, bananas, and oranges are usually around $2.29, which is very inexpensive compared with other snacks at the parks.
+At the larger stands you may find watermelon or cantaloupe slices, grapes, strawberries, cut-up pineapple, yogurt, fruit salad, corn on the cob or even baked potatoes at varying prices, with nothing over about $10.

-There are two fruit stands in the Magic Kingdom: on Main Street, U.S.A. and at Liberty Square Market.
+There is a fruit stand in the Magic Kingdom at Liberty Square Market.
 Disney’s Hollywood Studios has Anaheim Produce on Sunset Blvd.
-At Epcot, fruit is available at the Refreshment Outpost between China and Germany in World Showcase.
+At Epcot, fruit is available at The Land Cart near The Land pavilion.
 Animal Kingdom offers fruit at Harambe Market in Africa, just outside Kilimanjaro Safaris.

 Maximizing Value at Character Breakfasts

 Disney’s Character meals can be a lot of fun, and if you are traveling with kids, try to budget for one.
 However, they are expensive!
 The least expensive Character meal option is, not surprisingly, breakfast.
-Unfortunately, prices for the Character breakfasts have shot up in the past few years, plus the costs are now widely variable.
-Prices below are subject to change and to seasonal upcharges.
+Prices below are subject to change.

 The two Princess breakfasts are insanely expensive, but the surroundings are impressively castle-y and at least a photo package is included!
 The Character breakfasts where you can meet princesses are: